semanticsgraz/Semantics-Graz/index.md

 <div id="ML1">
-    <h4 style="">Melanie presents work in progress.
+    <h4>Melanie presents work in progress.
 Blog entry on March 18th, 2022. </h4>
-    <h3> The Role of Gender in the Usage of the Definite Article with Proper Names in German </h3>
+    <h3 style="margin-top:0pt"> The Role of Gender in the Usage of the Definite Article with Proper Names in German </h3>

     Last week Melanie gave first insights into our research project on the use of definite articles with proper names.
     We tested a previous work’s hypothesis that there is a difference between the article usage before male and female first names.